davejacobs/mint/README.md

 # Publish multiple files
 mint publish *.md --destination final-drafts

-# Read Markdown content piped from STDIN using `-`, limited to a single file
+# Read Markdown content piped from STDIN, limited to a single file; note the `-`
+# as a special filename
 echo "# Document" | mint publish - --output-file Document.html

-# Publish with navigation panel; use globs to recursively include nested files
+# Publish multiple files and generate a left-hand navigation panel; use globs
+# to recursively include nested files.
+By default, nested directories will
+# be preserved, but any common directories for all files (in this case, `content`),
+# will be automatically removed from the output ("autodropped").
-mint publish content/**/*.md --preserve-structure --navigation --navigation-title "Documentation" --destination public
+mint publish content/**/*.md --destination public --navigation --navigation-title "Documentation"

 # Guess document title (and h1 header) from filename
 mint publish Document.md --file-title